 - 1 teaspoon Pure vanilla extract

 - In a mixing bowl, sift the flour and salt together.
 Using a blender/food processor grind the freeze dried strawberries into a fine crumb.
 Mix the ground strawberries with the flour.

 - Using a mixer, beat the butter, brown sugar, and sugar.
 Beat on high for 2-3 minutes until light and fluffy.
 Add in the vanilla and egg yolk, Mix until combined.
 Make sure to scrape the bowl.

 - Add in the dry ingredients slowly.
 Scrape the bowl and mix for another 10 seconds.

 - Chill the dough for 30 minutes.
 Then, preheat the oven to 350°F. Line a cookie sheet with parchment paper.

 - Use a cookie scoop to scoop the dough.
 Roll the dough into a ball.
 It should measure 14 grams.
 Place on the cookie sheet.
-Use a tsp to press a hole into the cookie.
+Use a teaspoon to press a hole into the cookie.
 Repeat with the rest of the dough.

 - Bake for 10 minutes.
-Take the cookies out and press in the holes with the tsp again.
+Take the cookies out and press in the holes with the teaspoon again.
 Bake for another 2 minutes.
 Let the cookie sit on the hot pan for 5 minutes.
 Transfer to a cooling rack.
 Allow the cookies to cool completely.